 On the other hand, the scams in Asia involve deeper logistics on the part of the scammers, making them harder to avoid.
 Here is a list of the Top 5 Travel Scams and how to avoid them (and in some cases, how to turn the tables on the scammer and obtain some freebies!).

-Travel Scam #1: Your destination is closed but I know a place…
+Travel Scams of South East Asia #01: Your destination is closed but I know a place…

 This is by far THE most common scam in Thailand.
 There are many variations of this one, the simplest one involves a stationary taxi/tuktuk that is parked outside of hotels/hostels offering their service to the tourists.